-DTI (Debt-to-Income) ratio: the amount of debt a person has compared to how much income they earn.
-A person's DTI gives lenders an idea of their capacity to take on more debt.
+Debt-to-Income Ratio (or DTI): the amount of debt a person has compared to how much income they earn.
+A person's DTI helps give lenders an idea of their capacity to take on more debt.

 Extended warranty: provides limited coverage after the manufacturer's warranty ends.